gauravsmartgeek/World_Stock_Price_Analysis/README.md

 - Data cleaning and feature engineering done with Excel Power Query

 ## About the Author
-This project was created by [Your Name], an aspiring data analyst focused on applying real-world datasets and Excel-based analytics for practical insights.
+This project was created by Gourab Dash, a Data analyst focused on applying real-world datasets and Excel-based analytics for practical insights.

 ## License
+Taken the dataset from Kaggle
 This repository is open for educational and professional use.
-Please contact for permissions related to commercial use.

 ---